 |Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 Lead pipes were used in Roman, Medieval and English water works.
 In America they were first used in a public water system in Bethlehem, Pennsylvania around 1754.
 They were almost universally used as service pipes into individual buildings.

 Lead pipes were originally made by rolling a sheet of lead into a pipe and soldering the joint.
-Starting in 1820 several methods were used to make lead pipe in continuous rolls by forcing lead through a die to make pipes up to five inches in inside diamter.
+Starting in 1820 several methods were used to make continuous lead pipe by forcing lead through a die to make pipes up to five inches in inside diameter.

 The Romans knew that lead pipes could result in lead poisoning, and many cases of this were known in the 1800s, but these pipes were used through late in the 20th Century and continue to cause problems.